AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 );
 ```

+That's it!
 Re-run `yarn start` to see the new results in your browser:

 {% include posts/picture.html img="button2" extension="png" alt="An Ant Design button and anchor, styled using a custom color." %}